-Development of a personal philosophy of nursing education and an organizational framework upon which to build curriculum.
+Development of a personal philosophy of nursing education and an organizational framework upon which to build curricula.
 Focus is on the application of major teaching-learning and nursing theories in the clinical laboratory environment.
 Supervised practicum related to the role of the teach of nursing in the clinical setting is required.
 5283.
-Role of the Advanced Nurse Practitioner

-Prerequisites: NURS 5103 and/or consent of the graduate coordinator.
+Role of the Advanced Nurse Practitioner 3(3-0) Prerequisites: NURS 5103 and/or consent of the Graduate Coordinator.
 Examination of the multiple roles of the nurse in advanced practice and integration of these roles into the practice settings.
-Explores the process of resource utilization in relationship to health care management, health promotion, and cost effectiveness.
+Explores resource utilization in relationship to health care management, health promotion, and cost effectiveness.
 5303.
-Roles in Advanced Psychiatric Mental Health Nursing Practice

-Prerequisite: Admission to the MSN Program.
+Roles in Advanced Psychiatric Mental Health Nursing Practice 3(3-0) Prerequisite: Admission to the MSN Program.
 Focuses on understanding factors affecting the incidence of serious/persistent psychiatric disorders and mental health problems and the scope of practice in advanced family psychiatric mental health nursing practice, including care of self-assessment and management of individuals, groups, families, and communities across the life span.
 Exploration of selected theoretical foundations and overview of therapeutic modalities both pharmacologic and non-pharmacologic are included.
 5322.
-Diagnostics for Mental Disorders
+Diagnostics for Mental Disorders 2(1-4) Prerequisites: NURS 5111, 5112.

 Provides foundational tools unique to the evaluation of psychiatric disorders and mental health problems and the assessment of cognitive/intellectual, emotional, socio-cultural and spiritual health of individuals, families, groups, and communities across the life span.
-Focus is on understanding the process of interdisciplinary collaboration in the comprehensive assessment of the client experiencing serious/persistent psychiatric disorders and mental health problems.
-The student will begin to integrate assessment findings into the formulation of diagnoses based on criteria set forth in the Diagnostic and Statistical Manual of mental Disorders (DSM).
+Focus is on understanding interdisciplinary collaboration in the comprehensive assessment of the client experiencing serious/persistent psychiatric disorders and mental health problems.
+The student will begin to integrate assessment findings into the formulation of diagnoses based on criteria set forth in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 5331.
-Clinical Focus for Nurse Educator Clinical

-Prerequisites: NURS 5103, 5111, 5112, 5043, 5133.

-Ensure advanced competence in a focused clinical nursing area (Medical-Surgical; Parent-Child; Pediatric; or Psychiatric Mental Health) as a foundation for the role of nurse educator.
-In-depth review of the current professional literature and direct patient care clinical experience.
-At the conclusion of the course, the graduate student is expected to take a national certification examination for the selected clinical specialty.
+Clinical Focus for Nurse Educator Clinical 1(0-4) Prerequisite: Admission to the MSN Nurse Educator Program.
+This course lays the foundation for the series of nurse educator courses to ensure advanced competence in a clinical nursing area.
+In-depth review of the current professional literature and direct patient care clinical experience are required.
+After successful completion of the nurse educator program, the graduate will be prepared to take a national certification examination in the selected specialty.
 5332.
-Clinical Focus for Nurse Educator

-Prerequisites: NURS 5103, 5111, 5112, 5043, 5133.

-Ensure advanced competence in a focused clinical nursing area (Medical-Surgical; Parent-Child; Pediatric; or Psychiatric Mental Health) as a foundation for the role of nurse educator.
-In-depth review of the current professional literature and direct patient care clinical experience.
-At the conclusion of the course, the graduate student is expected to take a national certification examination for the selected clinical specialty.
+Clinical Focus for Nurse Educator 2(2-0) Prerequisite: Admission to the MSN Nurse Educator Program.
+This course lays the foundation for the series of nurse educator courses to ensure advanced competence in a clinical nursing area.
+In-depth review of the current professional literature and direct patient care clinical experience are required.
+After successful completion of the nurse educator program, the graduate will be prepared to take a national certification examination in the selected specialty.
+5363.
+Psychiatric Mental Health Nursing I 3(3-0) Prerequisites: NURS 5043, 5103, 5111, 5112, 5133, 5303, 5322.
+Focuses on the diagnosis and management of serious/persistent psychiatric disorders and mental health problems in individuals.
+The student begins with an assessment of the relationship with self as a foundation for understanding therapeutic relationships.
+Diagnostic evaluation will include development of interview techniques, mental status examination, and tools unique to the evaluation of psychiatric and mental health problems.
+Management of mental health problems in individuals will include both pharmacologic and non-pharmacologic interventions, including individual counseling in the client with serious/persistent mental health problems.
+A supervised practicum in individual therapies is required.
+5371.
+Family Nurse Practitioner III 1(1-0) Prerequisites: NURS 5183, 5193.